-The three auditoria plug into a compact central cube that contains backstage areas, foyers, front-of-house and support facilities.
-This enables the theatres to be used independently or combined to allow performance spaces to be coupled for new theatrical possibilities.
+The 58,000m² complex features three auditoria plugging into a compact central cube that contains backstage areas, foyers, front-of-house and support facilities.
+The theatres can be used independently or combined to allow performance spaces to be coupled for new theatrical possibilities.

 To give freedom for architectural planning of the theatres and other large spaces, we turned the faces of the cube into a stiff braced steel box carrying the building’s lateral loads and much of the gravity force.
 The cube works in conjunction with columns beneath the auditoria to support and stabilise the three projecting volumes.

 800seatBlue Box Multiform Theatre

 A resilient, highly efficient structural system